-Yeah, you are doing a great job you really are.
-And I’m looking forward to continuing to follow you and learn from you and also see what your next project is.
+Yeah, you are doing a great job you are.
+I’m looking forward to continuing to follow you and learn from you and also seeing what your next project is.
 And I’ll make sure that everybody who’s listening can go to the link to find the book on Amazon very easily.
 And also connect with you on Instagram.
 If they like I know that you’re a good person on Instagram.

 Yeah, and guess what?
 My name is?
 On Instagram is Compassionate Snob,